plasma-umass/BLeak/README.md

 * [mitmproxy](https://mitmproxy.org/)
 * Python 3.6 or greater
   * Our mitmproxy plugin uses new Python async features
-* `pip install websockets`
-  * Required for BLeak to talk with mitmproxy
 * [Yarn](https://yarnpkg.com/en/docs/install) package manager
   * NPM *may* work, but we do not test against it